forter/security-101-for-saas-startups/readme.md

 * Make sure the backup is in a different cloud account, to avoid a human error or malicious deletion of data

-* Make sure the backup is in a[ different data centre in a different region](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html), to avoid data-loss in case of a natural disaster.
+* Make sure the backup is in a[ different data center in a different region](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html), to avoid data-loss in case of a natural disaster.

 * Some even copy their data into a different cloud provider.
 For example, Google Cloud has a service that can [continuously backup data stored on Amazon S3](https://cloud.google.com/storage/transfer/)